The Little Mermaid (2023 film): Home media

+Broadcast

+On October 6, 2024, ABC broadcast The Little Mermaid as part of its Wonderful World of Disney programming block.
+The airing was viewed in approximately 1.09 million households (0.87 rating), with a total audience of 1.47 million viewers (0.46 rating), including 268,500 adults aged 18–49 (0.20 rating).
+On June 7, 2025, The Little Mermaid aired on Freeform as part of its 30 Days of Disney programming block.
+The film reached about 126,000 households (0.10 rating) and 226,000 total viewers (0.07 rating), of which 92,000 were adults aged 18–49 (0.07 rating) and 104,000 were aged 25–54 (0.08 rating).

 Reception

 Pre-release

 Variety reported that the official teaser trailer of The Little Mermaid garnered more than 104 million global views during the first weekend following its release.
 It surpassed recent Disney live-action releases including Beauty and the Beast with 94 million, Aladdin with 74 million and Cruella with 68 million.
 After the release of the trailer in September 2022, videos of Black girls positively reacting to it went viral.
 In December 2022, the film ranked number three as the "Most Anticipated Family Film" of 2023 in a poll conducted by Fandango Media while Halle Bailey and Melissa McCarthy ranked number one as the "Most Anticipated New Performance on the Big Screen" and "Most Anticipated Villain", respectively.

 Following its premiere at the 95th Academy Awards on March 12, 2023, the official trailer reportedly generated over 108 million global views within its first 24 hours.
-It is now among the most watched trailers for any reimagined title in Disney’s growing stable of live-action, and the biggest for a Disney live-action title since the 2019 remake of The Lion King.
+It is now among the most watched trailers for any reimagined title in Disney's growing stable of live-action adaptations, and the biggest for a Disney live-action title since the 2019 remake of The Lion King.